Jack Horner (politician): Life and career

 Horner developed a reputation as a right winger and outspoken advocate for the rights of farmers and ranchers.
-He remained one of "Diefenbaker's cowboys" during the 1960s, backing Diefenbaker against the ultimately successful attempts to unseat him.
-At the 1966 Tory convention which changed the rules to allow a challenge to a sitting leader, Horner threw a punch at Dalton Camp supporter Roy McMurtry, and accosted Brian Mulroney in a hallway.
+He was an avid supporter of Prime Minister John Diefenbaker, and remained one of "Diefenbaker's cowboys" during the 1960s, backing Diefenbaker against multiple attempts to unseat him.
+At the 1966 Tory convention, which changed the rules to allow a challenge to a sitting leader (and ultimately paved the way for Diefenbaker's ouster), Horner threw a punch at Dalton Camp supporter Roy McMurtry, and accosted Brian Mulroney in a hallway.
 He resented the leadership of Diefenbaker's successor, Robert Stanfield, describing him as "a very, very sad choice".
-Horner worked to undermine Stanfield's leadership through manoeuvers such as leading a revolt against the party's support for the Official Languages Act.
+Horner worked to undermine Stanfield's leadership by leading a revolt against the party's support for the Official Languages Act.

 He was a candidate for the PC Party leadership at the 1976 convention.
 At one point during the convention, he knocked over an eavesdropping reporter.
 He finished fourth in the contest, and threw his support to Claude Wagner, who lost on the final ballot to Joe Clark.

-Horner had even less respect for Clark than he had for Stanfield.
-Although Clark was a fellow Albertan, Horner regarded him as a city slicker.
+Although Clark was a fellow Albertan from a rural riding, Horner expressed even less respect for him than he had for Stanfield.
+Horner regarded Clark as a city slicker.
 Horner once paid Clark the ultimate rancher's insult by describing him as a "sheep herder."

 On April 20, 1977, Horner shocked his constituents and many political observers by crossing the floor to join the Liberal Party, which was at the time deeply unpopular in Alberta.
-The next day, he joined Pierre Trudeau's Cabinet as minister without portfolio, and was promoted in September 1977 to the position of Minister of Industry, Trade and Commerce.
-When Diefenbaker, who was still in Parliament 14 years after leaving the Prime Ministership, learned of Horner's defection, he said, "the sheriff has joined the rustlers."
+The next day, he joined Pierre Trudeau's cabinet as minister without portfolio, and was promoted in September 1977 to the position of Minister of Industry, Trade and Commerce.
+When Diefenbaker, who was still in Parliament 14 years after leaving the prime ministership, learned of Horner's defection, he said, "the sheriff has joined the rustlers."

-Despite (or perhaps due to) his Cabinet position, Horner's floor-crossing was extremely unpopular in his strongly conservative riding.
+Despite (or perhaps due to) his cabinet position, Horner's floor-crossing was unpopular in his strongly conservative riding.
 Even by rural Alberta standards, Crowfoot was an unshakably conservative area.
-Most of its living residents had never been represented by a Liberal, and the bulk of its territory had been represented by centre-right MPs since 1935.
+Most of its living residents had never been represented by a Liberal, and the bulk of its territory had been represented since 1935 by centre-right MPs - either Social Credit or Conservative.
 He was not helped by the redistribution ahead of the 1979 federal election, which pushed him into a riding that was almost two-thirds new to him.
-Although it retained the name of Crowfoot, most of its constituents came from neighbouring Battle River, represented by fellow Tory Arnold Malone.
+Although it retained the name of Crowfoot, most of its constituents came from neighbouring Battle River, represented by Tory Arnold Malone.